Emergency Medical Technician

 Provide students with the foundation for advancement within the pre-hospital care profession.

-This course is pending approval by the Vermont Department of Health EMS Office - course number: TBD
+This course is approved by the Vermont Department of Health EMS Office - course number: 19-12-03-EMT

 GENERAL COURSE INFORMATION